Ridnarhtim/ebooks_example/README.md

 - Tracking your app in Git
 - Creating a Heroku remote - For a new Heroku app
-- Deploying code (just the first paragraph, ignore the bit about branches) It's easiest to run the commands in git bash
+- Deploying code (just the first paragraph, ignore the bit about branches) Under Windows, it's easiest to run the commands in git bash (this will have been installed with git)

 Then go to
 https://dashboard.heroku.com/apps